Texas State University: Texas State Strutters

+The Big Event

-Bobcat Build is a yearly community service event that began in 2001 and is the largest such event run by students at the university.
-Based upon Texas A&M University's "The Big Event", it allows student organizations and individual Texas State students to sign up to perform service projects throughout the San Marcos community.
-The event has received recognition from state and national politicians including former State Representative Patrick Rose and U.S. Representative Lloyd Doggett.
+The Big Event, formerly known as Bobcat Build, is a yearly community service event that began in 2001 and is the largest such event run by students at the university.
+The event allows student organizations and individual Texas State students to sign up to perform service projects throughout the San Marcos community.
+The event has received recognition from state and national politicians including former state representative Patrick Rose and U.S. representative Lloyd Doggett.

 Media

 The oldest form of student media at Texas State was a yearbook originally called the Pedagogue and later renamed the Pedagog.
 It was first published in 1904 and served to record each year's events through photographs and articles.
 It was temporarily discontinued in 1975 due to a combination of the cost to publish the annual and a lack of student interest.
 It was published again in 1978 as part of the school's seventy-fifth anniversary.
 In 1984 it resumed regular publication.
 However, it was last published in 2000 after university committees recommended replacing the printed yearbook with a video disk containing the same contents.
 The annual has since been discontinued entirely.

+The university's newspaper was first published in 1911 and called the Normal Star.
 Now called the University Star, it publishes coverage of the college's news, trends, opinions and sports.
 The newspaper is published on Tuesdays while classes are in session in the fall and spring semesters.
 The paper is published five times during the summer.
 The Star has a web site which contains videos, blogs and podcasts in addition to the articles that are published in the print version of the paper.
 The Star and its staff have received awards including merits from Hearst Journalism, the Texas Intercollegiate Press Association and the Society of Professional Journalists.

 Located in the Trinity Building, Texas State's FM radio station, KTSW, broadcasts at 89.9 MHz and provides sports coverage of Texas State Athletics and independent music.
 The KTSW website provides live-streaming broadcasts, and the Texas State television channel employs KTSW broadcasts as background music.
 KTSW's morning show, Orange Juice and Biscuits, gained recognition in 2007 for being a finalist in Collegiate Broadcasters Inc.'s "Best Regularly Scheduled Program" award.
 In October 2008, as it was among Austin360.com's top ten-rated morning radio shows.

 Athletics

-Texas State currently competes at the NCAA Division I level and are members of the Sun Belt Conference.
+Texas State currently competes at the NCAA Division I level and are currently members of the Sun Belt Conference, although in July 2025 it was announced that they would be joining the rebuilt Pac-12 conference in 2026.
 Texas State teams and athletes from multiple sports have won national and regional championships as well as medalists in the Olympic Games.